 If both parents can agree on a parenting plan (i.e. an arrangement for custody and visitation), then they can draft it with the help of a family law attorney and present it to a judge.
 Once signed, the custody and visitation order will become legally binding.
 This is often the best way to obtain a parenting plan because it allows both parents to work through complex issues and come up with a plan they are satisfied with, rather than leaving the final decision up to a judge.

 In some cases, parents may not be able to agree on certain key issues.
-If this is true, but the parents are still able to cooperate and come up with a solution together, mediation may be the best option.
-Mediation offers a less formal, less expensive, and less confrontational alternative to courtroom divorce proceedings.
+If this is true, but the parents are still able to cooperate and willing to work toward a solution together, mediation may be the best option.
+Mediation offers a less formal, less expensive, and less confrontational alternative to courtroom divorce or domestic partnership proceedings.
 Mediation also allows parents to have more control over the process, as they can work out complex emotional issues with someone skilled in dispute resolution; court, on the other hand, often leaves difficult, nuanced decisions up to a judge who is not intimately familiar with your case.

 If parents still cannot agree or do not want to pursue mediation, they can bring their case to family court for a judge to decide.
 With the help of a family law attorney, parents will present the relevant information to the judge (including living arrangements during the marriage, disputed issues, and any other pertinent information about the children), who will make a final ruling on the visitation schedule.

-It is important to note that, while you may be able to come up with an agreeable visitation schedule on your own, it is in your best interest to take it to court and make it official.
+It is important to note that, while you may be able to come up with an agreeable visitation schedule on your own, it is in your best interest to make the visitation schedule official.
 When two parents get along well and agree on key issues, it is tempting to just jot down an informal agreement.
 However, if one parent refuses to honor this agreement down the road, you are out of luck unless it is a formal court order; no court will be able to enforce the “unofficial” order.
-Therefore, even if you draw up the agreement yourselves, it is preferable to have it signed by a judge so it becomes legally binding.
+Therefore, even if you draw up the agreement yourselves, it will not be legally binding until it is signed by a judge.

 Contact The Montes Law Firm